aeonSolutions/PCB-Prototyping-Catalogue/Home Automation Safety & Health/readme.md

 ### Where to complaint, where to report
 If you are a Portuguese citizen can raise a complaint on the [Portuguese army website](https://canaldadenuncia.exercito.pt/?nav=pBeIW7qH).

-### Complementary medicines known to assist treatment and cure these kinds of health-related problems
+### Complementary medicines are known to assist treatment and cure of these kinds of health-related problems
 - [Tai Ji Chuan](https://en.wikipedia.org/wiki/Tai_chi)
 - [Acupunture](https://en.wikipedia.org/wiki/Acupuncture)
 - [Reiki Therapy](https://en.wikipedia.org/wiki/Reiki)